Ifeanyichukwu-DA/HR-Analytics/README.md

 The HR dataset is in an Excel format and was loaded into power query on Power BI for cleaning.
 Firstly, I renamed the tables using "Dim" as the prefix for dimension tables and "_data" as the suffix for fact table(s).
 The following transformations were performed on the data;
 * Corrected data type for date columns
 * Replaced empty cells with **NA**
-* Renamed some column headers
+* Renamed some column headers.

 ## Data Modeling
 There are 15 tables in the dataset, although I added a calculated calendar.
 This was done to ease time intelligence calculations.
 Therefore, in total, there are 16 tables, 15 dimension tables, and one fact table (employee_data).
 All the tables were related since they have a matching column in the fact table to produce a one-to-many relationship and form a star schema.